danmilne/RoboFont/Composites/README.md

 COMPOSITES
 ==========
-Assorted Python scripts for working with composites
+Assorted Python scripts for working with composites.
+See scripts for more details.

 AccentPreview
 -------------